mune-kyun/JAI-TechinicalTest/Readme.md

 # Run with db only being dockerize

 Make sure you're in the most top directory.
 Then run these steps in order.
+Also, make sure to run these steps in 3 different terminal.

 ### init db: